msaunders804/LorcanaSiamese/README.md

 Further research indicates utilizing triplet loss may lead to better accuracy.
 Working on implementation 3/2 - Implemented Triplet Loss full code update -- Currently not fully functional, debugging tensorflow handling of arrays

+3/14 - Tensorflow issues debugged as well as sizing errors.
+Code is now functional and able to train the network but training of 10 epochs takes around 2 hours on my local machine.
+Likely need to debug further